Seeed-Studio/ModelAssistant/docs/examples/grove/deploy.md

 ::: warning

-Before you firmware the firmware you need to check the bootloader version of the device, if the version is low please upgrade to the latest bootloader.
+Before flash the firmware, you must check if the device bootloader version matches the firmware version.
+If it does not match, you will need to flush the bootloader firmware first, and then the firmware.

 :::